 Physically, Kettlebells are a very different shape to dumbbells and barbells.
 With their round body and u-shaped handle it is important to understand the differences in terms of training with them.
 The main load of the Kettlebell is set outside the axis of rotation (the handle).
 This extends the lever arm of any given exercise and increases rotational inertia.
 Basically this means that the Kettlebell is harder to control for a lot of movements.
 It also requires the lifter to allow the Kettlebell to rotate around the forearm in some movements which requires both a greater level of both skill and neuromuscular control than using dumbbells and barbells.

-There are different types of Kettlebells which vary according to the material they’re made from.
-On the cheaper end of the scale there are concrete Kettlebells these are vinyl coated and are less durable.
+There are different types of Kettlebells that vary according to the material they’re made from.
+On the cheaper end of the scale there are concrete Kettlebells these are vinyl-coated and are less durable.
 The next ones are cast iron Kettlebells, sometimes also referred to as ‘professional bells’.
 These are the most common and range in quality, depending on the handle size and how smooth the finish is.
 The final type is the steel competition style.
 These offer the best quality and they have the advantage of being made to standard dimensions.
 They are also colour coded depending on weight.